diegomura/react-pdf/README.md

 > React renderer for creating PDF files

 > This project was created to show some concepts on a [talk](https://www.meetup.com/ReactJS-Uruguay/events/234567399/), and it's purely experimental.
+You can check out the slides of the talk [here](https://diegomura.github.io/think-react-slides/)

 > Now using the new React Fiber API!